 Garrett Epps

-A protester holds a signal out of doors of the U.S. Supreme Court today.
-At the same time, the court dominated that President Donald Trump’s administration did not give an ok reason behind its plan to add a citizenship query to the 2020 census.
+A protester holds a sign outside of doors of the U.S. Supreme Court today.
+At the same time, the court ruled that President Donald Trump’s administration did not give a ok reason behind its plan to add a citizenship query to the 2020 census.

 Is the Citizenship Question Dead?